Anna Anka

-Anna Anka (née Danuta Anna Kołodziejska, previously Åberg; born 1971) is a Swedish and American model, actress, and author.
+Anna Anka (née Danuta Anna Kołodziejska, previously Åberg; born 1971) is a Polish-Swedish and American model, actress, and author.
 She was married to Canadian singer Paul Anka.
 Anka is featured in the Swedish reality show Svenska Hollywoodfruar (Swedish Hollywood Wives).

 Early life

 Originally named Danuta Anna Kołodziejska, Anna Anka was born in what was then the Polish People's Republic.
 Her mother died during childbirth.
 At the age of three, Anka was adopted by a Swedish couple named Åberg living in Bjuv, Sweden.
 She moved to the United States in 1994 to work as a model after placing eighth in the international Miss Hawaiian Tropic pageant.
 Her participation in the Miss Hawaiian Tropic pageant barred her from participating in the Miss Sweden pageant that year.
 Previous reports stated that Anka participated in Miss Sweden in 1994 but Veckorevyn—which was the owner and operator of the Miss Sweden beauty pageant at the time—found no evidence of her participating in either the 1993 or 1994 pageants, though she did participate in Miss Scania's 1993 pageant.